Brazilian IPOs get into a New York state of mind

 “There are specialized investor pockets that concentrate in specific markets, and that’s where it makes sense to list the companies aiming to tap a certain investor base,” said Hans Lin, head of investment banking in Brazil at Bank of America Merrill Lynch.

-Additional reporting by Alexandra Alper and Marta Nogueira; Editing by Christian Plumb, Diane Craft and David Gregorio
+Additional reporting by Alexandra Alper and Marta Nogueira; Editing by Christian Plumb and Diane Craft